usnistgov/NIST-BGP-SRx/README.md

 * **SRxSnP:**    SRx-Server and SRx-Proxy (the validation server and proxy)
 * **QSRx:**      Quagga SRx (the routing engine)
 * **BIO:**       BGPsec traffic generator and crypto module tester.
-* **EXAMPLES:**  Examples and test scripts the  BGP-SRx modules.
+* **EXAMPLES:**  Examples, test scripts, and test framework generators (TFG) to test BGP-SRx modules.

 Two more implementations are available ExaBGPsec and GoBGPsec.
-More information on them can be found in the [CAPABILITIES](CAPABILITIES.md) file.
+More information on then can be found in the [CAPABILITIES](CAPABILITIES.md) file.

+The newest addition is the Test Framework Generator for ASPA (TFG-ASPA).
+It is part of the EXAMPLES module.
+More information on the TFG-ASPA can be found in the TFGA-ASPA [README.MD](examples/tfg-aspa/README.md) file.

 ### Required to build SRx Crypto API (SCA)